Two AIs.

 One window.

 A tiling terminal manager for AI coding agents.
 Run Claude Code, Codex CLI, and shells side-by-side in tiled panes.
-Native, fast, no alt-tabbing.
+Pro cuts your token usage by roughly 30-50% with output trimming, smart caching, and six task modes.

 Pin every agent